Get creative with this easy butterfly painting tutorial.

 Butterflies are awesome and it's such a joy to paint them.
 Here's what we use:

-We draw the butterfly before jumping into paint.
+Draw the butterfly before jumping into paint.
 This greatly streamlines the painting process.

 It's always good to have a reference for a realistic painting.

 This is a male Monarch with scent pouches on his hind wings.
-See photos of other types of butterflies.

-Draw the body on the center line.
+Draw the head and body on the line.

 Add 2 more guidelines from the shoulders out to about 2/5 of the paper's height.